Light and Crispy Fried Halibut with Malt Vinegar Aioli

-Combine flours and baking powder in a large bowl.
+Combine 200 grams of each type of flour and baking powder in a large bowl.

-Using a fork, begin to add the honey, vodka and beer, gently mixing and trying to remove any large clumping.
+Using a fork, begin to add the honey, vodka and beer, to the flour mixture.
+Mix gently, removing any large clumping.
 Mix until just combined, taking care not to over mix.
-The batter is now ready.

 Using a paper towel, gently dry off each piece of halibut.

-Working in batches (2-3), dust each halibut piece in the bowl containing the combined flours and baking powder, adding extra rice flour, if needed.
+Working in batches (2-3), dust each halibut piece in the bowl containing the additional rice flour.